jd2rogers2/rails-edit-update-action-readme/README.md

 ![Raised Exception for Update Action](https://s3.amazonaws.com/flatiron-bucket/readme-lessons/update_raised_exception.png)

 As you can see, the parameters are being passed to the `update` action.
+The `form_for` has some additional functionality where you should see that it reshaped our params to have an `:article => {}` key with a hash of `description` and `title` in it as a value.
 With that in mind, let's implement the functionality needed inside of the `update` action so that it will take the form data and update the specified record.
 Let's sketch out a basic flow for what the `update` action should do: